LidkeLab/BaGoL/README.md

 We tested several other common algorithm for the porpuse of grouping and combining of the localizations and BaGoL did better than all of them.
 This method can be used for about a factor of two precision improvement on a typical dSTORM data set and facilitate further quantitative analysis.
 When using DNA-PAINT, the method can achieve better than one nanometer precision.
-We concieve numerous biological applications of the algorithm, such as inspection of protein-protein interactions, etc.
+We concieve numerous biological applications of the algorithm, such as inspection of protein-protein interactions, etc. For detailed description of these functions please see their documentations.

 # Software Package Description: